GovReady/govready-q/deployment/docker/CreatingApps.md

-# Creating GovReady-Q Compliance Apps using Docker
+# Creating GovReady-Q Compliance Apps using the Docker version

 This is a step-by-step guide to creating compliance apps using the Docker version of the GovReady-Q Commpliance Server.